Subscribe to updates

 Update on Polling Place - North Town NB

-Report No. DEM2604 from the Corporate Manager – Democracy was to be considered, addressing the polling place for the North Town NB polling district.
-The report recommended the reinstatement of the North Town Community Centre on North Lane, Aldershot, as the permanent polling place.
-This change was anticipated in the most recent Polling District and Polling Place Review and follows the redevelopment and reopening of the community centre, which is described as a modern, accessible venue with parking.
+The committee was to consider a report from the Corporate Manager – Democracy regarding the polling place for the North Town NB polling district.
+The report proposed the reinstatement of the North Town Community Centre on North Lane, Aldershot, as the permanent polling place.
+This change was anticipated in the most recent Polling District and Polling Place Review, following the completion of redevelopment work on the centre.
 The previous temporary polling place had been the 1st Aldershot Scout Hut on Eastern Road.
+The report indicated that the new Community Centre is a modern, accessible venue with parking, and that ward councillors and the Elections Group had been consulted and supported the move.

 Appointment of Honorary Aldermen

-The committee was also scheduled to consider an exempt report (DEM2605) from the Corporate Manager – Democracy regarding nominations for the conferment of the title of Honorary Alderman of the Borough.
-This item was to be discussed with the public excluded, as it involved information relating to individuals.
-The report was intended to submit a recommendation to an Extraordinary Meeting of the Council.
+The committee was scheduled to consider an exempt report from the Corporate Manager – Democracy outlining nominations received for the conferment of the title of Honorary Alderman of the Borough.
+The report was intended to submit an appropriate recommendation to an Extraordinary Meeting of the Council.
+Information relating to individuals was to be discussed in private session.

 Attendees